AL2009man/GyroSpace-and-Play/README.md

 # Credits

-* Jibb Smart - for creating and providing a guideline on making and improving orientation code! (and also GyroWiki,JoyShockMapper and GamepadMotionHelpers!)
-If it weren't for you: this project wouldn't have happen!
+* Jibb Smart - for creating and providing a guideline on making and improving orientation code! (and also [GyroWiki](http://gyrowiki.jibbsmart.com/), [JoyShockMapper](https://github.com/Electronicks/JoyShockMapper) and [GamepadMotionHelpers](https://github.com/JibbSmart/GamepadMotionHelpers)!)
+If it weren't for you: this project wouldn't happened!
-* HilariousCrow - for being the inspiration for Dynamic Orientation system.
+* HilariousCrow - for being the inspiration for the Dynamic Orientation system.
-* CasperH and BenjaminLSR (Handheld Daemon) - for providing advises, while also serving the inspirations for Dynamic Orientation system
+* CasperH and BenjaminLSR ([Handheld Companion](https://github.com/Valkirie/HandheldCompanion)) - for providing advice, while also serving as the inspiration for the Dynamic Orientation system
 * Protocultor - for setting the foundation for this entire header. :P